spatiocoexistence package¶

 - Parameters:

-start_params (ndarray) – Initial guess for parameters.
+start_params (ndarray) – Initial guess for the parameters to optimize.
+The order must correspond to param_names.

-lower (ndarray) – Lower bounds for parameters.
+lower (ndarray) – Lower bounds for the parameters (same shape as start_params).

-upper (ndarray) – Upper bounds for parameters.
+upper (ndarray) – Upper bounds for the parameters (same shape as start_params).

-maxfun (int | None) – Maximum number of objective evaluations (defaults to a small value for speed).
+None, the model’sreference_inventoryis used.maxfun (int | None) – Maximum number of objective-function evaluations allowed for PYBOBYQA.
+If

 - Returns: